 One thing for sure, I wasn’t about to get stung like before.
 So I did a year and a half’s worth of research before I bought the next transfer case.
 The result?
 I got a perfect case here in town with perfect internals for less than half the price, and I even added components to make it even stronger.

 This is how it sat before I tore it down and cleaned it up.
 Notice that long-ass cone sticking out at us?
 That gets replaced by a new bright red machined aluminum cap and seal provided in the IRO SYE kit, as you’ll see below.

 In these two photos of disassembly, you can see how power is transferred from the input (at the bottom) through all the gear assemblies.
-Those gear assemblies move back and forth to change alignment with each other when the shift select forks (connected to the rod in the middle) are actuated by the shift mechanism inside.
-A chain connects the mainshaft to the front output, and then continues out to the back, and violin!
+Those gear assemblies move back and forth (up and down?) to change alignment with each other when the shift select forks (connected to the rod in the middle) are actuated by the shift mechanism inside.
+A chain connects the mainshaft to the front output (on the left), and then continues out to the back, and violin!
 That’s how transfer cases work.